-High-dimensional data have dimension p that increases to infinity as the number of observations $n \rightarrow \infty$ .
-Traditional statistical methods may fail in this situation since they are often based the assumption that p remains constant.
-This challenge calls for new research on properties of traditional methods, see Chen et al. (2009) and Hjort et al. (2009), for instance, and new statistical approaches to deal with high-dimensional data.
-Some new methods were proposed by Chen & Qin (2010) for a two-sample test for means, Ledoit & Wolf (2002), Schott (2005) and Chen et al. (2010) for testing a specific covariance structure, and Tang & Leng (2010) and the references therein for variable selection.
+High-dimensional data have dimension p that increases to infinity as the number of observations n tends to infinity.
+Traditional statistical methods may fail in this situation, since they are often based on assuming that p remains constant.
+Overcoming this challenge requires new research on the properties of traditional methods (see, e.g., Chen et al., 2009; Hjort et al., 2009) as well as the development of new statistical approaches to deal with high-dimensional data.
+Some methods were proposed by Chen & Qin (2010) for a two-sample test for means, by Ledoit & Wolf (2002), Schott (2005) and Chen et al. (2010) for testing a specific covariance structure, and by Tang & Leng (2010) and the references therein for variable selection.

 Sphericity assumptions play a key role in a number of statistical problems.
-The need to test the sphericity come from domains of application such as geostatistics, paleomagnetic studies, animal navigation, astronomy, wind direction data and microarray analysis.
-See Tyler (1987), Baringhaus (1991), Marden & Gao (2002) or Sirkiä et al. (2009) for references.
-Given the interest in both high-dimensional data and testing sphericity, the asymptotic and finite-sample properties of sphericity tests in the high-dimensional setting are worthy of careful investigation.
+The need to test for sphericity arises from various applications, such as geostatistics, paleomagnetic studies, animal navigation, astronomy, wind direction data analysis and microarray analysis; see Tyler (1987), Baringhaus (1991), Marden & Gao (2002) and Sirkiä et al. (2009) for further information.
+Given the interest in both highdimensional data and sphericity testing, the asymptotic and finite-sample properties of sphericity tests in the high-dimensional setting merit careful investigation.

-Because of its importance for applications, testing sphericity has a long history and has generated a considerable body of literature which we only very briefly review.
-Let $X_1, \ldots, X_n$ , denote a pdimensional sample of size n.
-The distribution of a p-dimensional random vector X is called spherical if for some $\theta \in \mathbb{R}^p$ , the distribution of $X - \theta$ is invariant under orthogonal transformations.
-For multinormal variables, sphericity is equivalent to the covariance matrix of X, $\Sigma$ , being proportional to the identity matrix $I_p$ .
-Thus, the approaches, such as the likelihood ratio test (Mauchly, 1940), based on the covariance matrix are quite popular.
-John (1971; 1972) considered the testing problem in the normal distribution case and showed that the statistic provides the locally most powerful invariant test for sphericity under the multivariate normality assumption, where S is the regular sample covariance matrix and $I_p$ is the identity matrix.
+Because of its importance in applications, sphericity testing has a long history and has generated a considerable body of literature, which we review only very briefly here.
+Let $X_1, \ldots, X_n$ denote a p-dimensional sample of size n.
+The distribution of a p-dimensional random vector X is said to be spherical if for some $\theta \in \mathbb{R}^p$ , the distribution of $X - \theta$ is invariant under orthogonal transformations.
+For multinormal variables, sphericity is equivalent to $\Sigma$ , the covariance matrix of X, being proportional to the identity matrix $I_p$ .
+Thus approaches based on the covariance matrix, such as the likelihood ratio test (Mauchly, 1940), are popular.
+John (1971, 1972) considered the testing problem in the normal distribution case and showed that the statistic provides the locally most powerful invariant test for sphericity under the multivariate normality assumption; here S is the sample covariance matrix and $I_p$ is the identity matrix.
 This test is valid only under multivariate normality.
-In the wider elliptical model one can use a modification of John's test statistic, $Q{\rm M} = Q{\rm J}/\hat{\kappa}$ , where $\hat{\kappa}$ is the estimated kurtosis based on the standardized fourth moment of the marginal distribution (Muirhead & Waternaux, 1980).
+In the wider elliptical model, one can use a modification of John's test statistic, $Q{\rm M} = Q{\rm J}/\hat{\kappa}$ , where $\hat{\kappa}$ is the estimated kurtosis based on the standardized fourth moment of the marginal distribution (Muirhead & Waternaux, 1980).